 I am often asked to speak about networking.
 People seem to think I have some secret.
 Truth is, I don’t.
 I’ll tell you the same thing I tell those audiences: I don’t care for networking.

-If the concept means an attempt to build my contact list by having boring business conversations while I try to figure out how another person can help me, then I don't want any part of networking.
-What I do like is this: making new friends while learning about their passions as I think about how I can help them.
+If the concept means an attempt to build my contact list by having boring business conversations while I try to figure out what another person can do for me, then networking is not for me.
+What I do like is this: making new friends while learning their passions as I figure out how I can help them.
 Is that networking?
 Sure.
 But many people have a bad taste for networking because they pursue it the other way.
 Or they try to cram it in only when they need something, then declare they are horrible at it after they fail.

 It doesn’t have to be that way.